 Feel free to register for your favorite running event

 Whatever running goals you have – your first 5K, first half or even full marathon – we are happy to help you if your knees hurt after running.
 Register for your favorite running event in consultation with your sports physiotherapist.
 It is wise to set realistic goals for yourself.
 And, let's be honest, the atmosphere is always fantastic at every distance!
 Reason enough to stick to a gentle build-up.
-Make an appointment with us today physiotherapist in Tilburg by calling/texting +31 (0)13 543 58 41 or sending an email to info@fysi.nl and get started with our sports physio.
+Make an appointment with us today physiotherapist in Tilburg by calling/apping to +31 (0)13 543 58 41 or sending an email to info@fysi.nl and get started with our sports physio.